 - Toni Nissi, UN official and Ambassador & Representative of BPUR, Lebanon

-- Paul Moñozca, Chair of Mon̈ozca Family Office & Bank of Humanity, Philippines
+- Paul Moñozca, Philanthropist, Chair of Mon̈ozca Family Office, Philippines

 - Baria Ahmar Conti, Ambassador & Representative of BPUR, France-Lebanon